Math

 Try these fun math games for 5th graders, along with activities, warm-ups, and lesson plans to promote fun math learning in your classroom.
 When choosing which activities to offer, we thought not only about standards coverage, but also the need to differentiate and ensure access for all of your students.

-Key Objective: Students will reason mentally and talk about their thinking as they find percent by participating in a community building activity involving Venn diagrams.
+Key objective: Students will reason mentally and talk about their thinking as they find percentages by participating in a community building activity involving Venn diagrams.

 The Venn diagram is more than a math object.
 It’s a way of organizing ideas that span every subject.
 Students know it and can talk about it.
 Here’s an activity that makes math real for students and can speak to what’s important to them.